Spectral analysis on standard locally homogeneous spaces: Introduction

 Let $H\subset G$ be two linear reductive Lie groups.
 Classically, the space $X=G/H$ admits a $G$-invariant pseudo-Riemannian structure (Lemma~\ref{lem:pseudo-Riem-struct}); for semisimple~$G$, such a structure is induced for instance by the Killing form of the Lie algebra~$\g$.
 If $\Gamma$ is a discrete subgroup of~$G$ acting properly discontinuously and freely on~$X$ (or ``discontinuous group for~$X$''), then the quotient space $X_{\Gamma}:=\Gamma\backslash X=\Gamma\backslash G/H$ is a manifold, and the covering map

-transports the pseudo-Riemannian structure of~$X$ to $X_{\Gamma}$.
+transports the pseudo-Riemannian structure of~$X$ to~$X_{\Gamma}$.
 The \emph{Laplacian} of~$X_{\Gamma}$ is the second-order differential operator

-where the divergence is defined with respect to the pseudo-Riemannian structure of~$X_{\Gamma}$.
+where the gradient and divergence are defined with respect to the pseudo-Riemannian structure and the induced volume form on~$X_{\Gamma}$.
 When the pseudo-Riemannian structure is positive definite, this is the usual Laplacian on a Riemannian manifold, for which we also write $\Delta_{X_{\Gamma}}$ instead of~$\square_{X_\Gamma}$.
 When the pseudo-Riemannian structure is not definite, the Laplacian $\square_{X_{\Gamma}}$ is not an elliptic differential operator.
 We are interested in the spectral analysis of $\square_{X_{\Gamma}}$ in that setting.

 More generally, we consider ``intrinsic'' differential operators of higher order on~$X_{\Gamma}$, defined as follows.
 Let $\D_G(X)$ be the $\C$-algebra of $G$-invariant differential operators on~$X$.
 Any operator $D\in\D_G(X)$ induces a differential operator~$D_{\Gamma}$ on~$X_{\Gamma}$ such that